ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 To avoid subtle toolchain behavioral dependencies, the header files provided by the compiler are not used.
 The software is built with the ``-nostdinc`` flag to ensure no headers are included from the toolchain inadvertently.
-Instead the required headers are included in the ARM Trusted Firmware source tree.
+Instead the required headers are included in the TF-A source tree.
 The library only contains those C library definitions required by the local implementation.
 If more functionality is required, the needed library functions will need to be added to the local implementation.

 Versions of `FreeBSD`_ headers can be found in ``include/lib/stdlib``.
 Some of these headers have been cut down in order to simplify the implementation.
 In